Illinois Cannabis License Guidelines

 Yes, agents with medical cannabis dispensary agent identification cards can serve purchasers at an Early Approval Adult Use Dispensing Organization License located at the same site as the medical cannabis dispensary.

-Can a medical cannabis dispensing organization agent serve purchasers at a Secondary Site?
+Can a medical cannabis dispensing organization agent serve purchasers at a secondary site?

 Only if the Secondary Site is owned by the same entity as the medical cannabis dispensing organization at which the agent works.
 Section 15-40(h) provides, “A dispensing organization agent shall only be required to hold one card for the same employer regardless of what type of dispensing organization license the employer holds.”